lorenzodb1/fbrefdata/docs/intro.rst

 However, this also means you will have to redownload the same data again if you need it, which will lead to reduced performance.

-SoccerData has no knowledge of when the data on the server changes, so it is up to the user to decide when to refresh the cache.
+FBrefData has no knowledge of when the data on the server changes, so it is up to the user to decide when to refresh the cache.
 This can be done by deleting the cache directory or by setting the ``no_cache`` option to ``True`` when creating the scraper class instance: